How to Protect Outdoor Furniture

 Metal outdoor furniture.

-Modern, industrial, but please hold the rust.
-While typically easy to care for, some metals are susceptible to corrosion, oxidization, and scuff marks.
-At Article, we use powder-coated high-quality aluminum and hot-dipped, galvanized steel to combat such reactions.
+Modern, industrial—without the rust, please.
+While typically easy to care for, some metals can be prone to corrosion, oxidation, and scuff marks.
+At Article, we use durable materials like powder-coated steel, as on our Sarek Dining Table, and high-quality aluminum, like on our Medan Lounge Chair, to combat these effects.

-Contrary to what you’d imagine, cleaning steel and aluminum requires a delicate hand.
-A rag and some warm, soapy water does the trick.
+Contrary to what you’d imagine, cleaning steel and aluminum requires a delicate hand… and a rag and some warm, soapy water.
 For mildew removal or an extra bit of shine, wipe your metal down with a 50/50 mix of vinegar and water.
 No need to be aggressive, a light wipe will do.
 Be sure to rinse the metal thoroughly and pat it dry.
 Leaving excess water or cleaning agents behind can result in stains and discoloration.

 Plastic outdoor furniture.

 Plastic has the potential to be the outdoor living room’s stylish, colorful workhorse.
-But buyer beware: not all plastics are created equal.
-Plastic furniture can be durable, UV resistant, and crack-proof, but only if it’s very good quality.
-It's all a question of how to protect your outdoor furniture.
-We use polypropylene to get all the aesthetic and functional benefits of plastic with none of the flimsy lame downsides.
-To keep colorful polypropylene furniture bright, move it out of the sunshine when you’re not using it.
+But buyer beware—not all plastics are created equal.
+Plastic furniture can be durable, UV-resistant, and crack-proof, but only if it’s high quality.
+At Article, we use polypropylene in pieces like our Svelti Armchair and Dot Chair, so you get all the aesthetic and functional benefits of plastic with none of the flimsy downsides.
+To keep colorful polypropylene furniture bright, move it out of direct sunlight when it’s not in use.

-For day-to-day cleaning, all you need is dish soap diluted in a bath of warm water and a damp cloth.
+For day-to-day cleaning, all you need is dish soap diluted with warm water, and a damp cloth.
 Skip the bleach.
 A sprinkle of baking soda on a wet sponge is abrasive enough to remove stains but gentle enough not to scratch the plastic.

 Rattan wicker outdoor furniture.

-LemonThistle keeps her rattan chair looking top-shelf by keeping it clean and out of the rain.
-(Psst: we like her Urba sofa too!).
+Alexandragrater keeps her rattan Avila Swivel chair looking top-shelf by keeping it clean and out of the rain.
+(Psst: we like her Calova Side Table too!).

 Like most beautiful, refined things, rattan is a little high-maintenance.
 You’ll hear rattan and wicker thrown around synonymously.
 But there’s a big difference.
 Wicker actually refers to the weaving technique —not the material— and different types of wicker require different types of care.